larocque492/CMPS128-Spring16/README.md

 Project specifications will be posted on a separate page and announced on Piazza.
 They will usually be posted before they are announced, but they are subject to change until announcement.
 If we need to change an assigment after it was announced, we will email the class about the change.

-Assigments announcements will always include a due date.  --Late assignments are not accepted--.
+Assigments announcements will always include a due date.  -Late assignments are not accepted-.

 ## Pop quizzes